jonnonz1/nz-statute-book/acts/public/2008/policing-act-2008.md

 Nothing in principles 2, 3, or 10 of the Privacy Act 1993 applies in relation to information collected, obtained, held, used, disclosed by, or disclosed to the Police for the purpose of any assessment by the Commissioner of the suitability of any particular person for employment with the Police.

 ### 58 Employment principles
-Subject to this Act, the Commissioner must operate a personnel policy that complies with the principle of being a good employer by following, as if he or she were the chief executive of a Department, the provisions of sections 56 and 58 of the State Sector Act 1988.
+Subject to this Act, the Commissioner must operate a personnel policy that complies with the principle of being a good employer by following, as if he or she were the chief executive of a Department, the provisions of sections 73 and 74 of the Public Service Act 2020.

 ### 59 Appointments on merit
 (1) In making an appointment under section 18, the Commissioner must give preference to the person who is best suited to the position.